Networking HND (BEng (Hons.) Cyber Security, Networks and Systems - University Route)

 Number of days per week

-- 3 days per week class contact time (approximately).
-However, the course is demanding and assignments and projects will be set for you to complete in your own time and so it is recommended that you can dedicate 5 days per week to this course.
+- approximately 18 hours per week, which we try to timetable into 3 days, However, the course is demanding and assignments and projects will be set for you to complete in your own time and so it is recommended that you can dedicate 5 days per week to this course.